Juice-Labs/juice-docs/docs/telemetry-program-setup.md

 ### Step 1: Accept Your Invitation

 First, find the telemetry program invitation in your email inbox and accept it.
-Follow the link and create your account
+Follow the link and create your account.

 ### Step 2: Create an M2M Token